OctoPrint/OctoPrint/README.md

 * reading the communication log and send arbitrary codes to be executed by the printer
 * moving the X, Y and Z axis (jog controls, although very ugly ones right now)
 * changing the speed modifiers for inner & outer wall, fill and support
+* optional: visual monitoring of the printer via webcam stream integrated into the UI (using MJPG-Streamer)

 The intended usecase is to run the Printer WebUI on a single-board computer like the Raspberry Pi and a WiFi module, connect the printer to the server and therefore create a WiFi-enabled 3D printer.